-Share your creations with us this Braai Day by tagging #WeAreGlamping in your pics!
+Share your creations with us by tagging #WeAreGlamping in your pics!

 Ryan and Michelle McKain from AfriCamps at Mackers in Hazyview suggest baking a Potbrood (Afrikaans for pot bread) while braaiing your meat.
 Potbrood works especially well with the round braai pits at AfriCamps at Mackers.
 Just remember to pack a pot!